 A durable garage floor paint

 So what makes this paint better?
 Well to start with, Rust Bullet technically is not traditional paint as we know it.
-It’s marketed that way however because like paint, it’s a single part coating that doesn’t require a second component to mix in.
-It is easy to apply like paint and can also be applied to other surfaces with the use of a spray gun.
+It’s marketed that way because like paint, it’s a single-part coating that doesn’t require a second component to mix in.
+It is easy to apply like paint and because it is thinner than most coatings, it can also be applied to other surfaces with the use of a spray gun.

-Most concrete garage floor paints are either latex acrylic or a blend of latex acrylic with small amounts of epoxy added to increase durability – also known as 1-Part epoxy paint.
-Rust Bullet however, is a moisture cured urethane (polyurethane) coating that is applied like paint.
+Most concrete garage floor paints are either latex acrylic or a blend of latex acrylic with small amounts of epoxy resin added to increase durability – also known as 1-Part epoxy paint.
+Rust Bullet ,however, is a moisture cured urethane (polyurethane) coating that is applied like paint.

-Rust Bullet also has a high solids content of over 70% compared to the 36% solids of the leading 1-Part epoxy garage floor paint.
-This means that less than 30% of the product evaporates into the air during the curing process, compared to 64% with the leading floor paint.
+Rust Bullet also has a solids content of over 62% compared to the 36% solids of the leading 1-Part epoxy garage floor paint.
+This means that less than 38% of the product evaporates into the air during the curing process, compared to 64% with the leading floor paint.

 What this translates to is a coating whose dry film thickness (DFT) is almost twice as thick as 1-Part epoxy paint – 2.5 mils vs. 1.4 mils.
 This additional thickness contributes to its long lasting durability as a garage floor paint.